 Directly on Nora Beach lies the Church of Sant’Efisio, a popular place for summer weddings.
 It’s not uncommon to see weddings being celebrated there during the summer months.
 Also, right behind Nora Beach is a little lagoon that pink flamingos regularly frequent.
 Dying to see a flock of these hot pink birds of paradise?
 Don’t miss stopping by the little lagoon behind Nora!

 Since Nora is well-protected from the wind, it’s a great beach to go to when the winds are strong.
 Nora Beach also rarely gets unbearably crowded, so you’ll have plenty of space to lay back, relax, and linger in the Sardinian sunshine.

 Luckily, although Nora beach is a small beach, it still has a kiosk where you can hire sunbeds and umbrellas.
 Also, it’s accessible to disabled individuals.

 LOCAL PRO-TIP: If you need a little break from the sand, visit the Nora Archaeological site and take a step back in history!
 The Nora Archaeological site is one of the most important archaeological locations in Sardinia and really shouldn’t be missed; it’s a glorious testament to Sardinia’s Roman era.

-If you’d like to join a guided tour of the site, these are some good options:
+If you’d like to join a guided tour of the site, consider this archaeological tour of Nora from Cagliari.